babe269/Classifying-the-subtle-emotion/README.md

 # Project-115: Classifying the subtle emotion 🎭
-A machine learning-based emotion classification system for secondary emotions.
+A machine learning-based emotion classification system for five secondary emotions and five primary emotions.

 (1) Database (JL Corpus version used for this project): https://www.kaggle.com/gcao417/jlcorpus-p115